prikhi/paginate/README.md

 * Add Example, Link to Use in Real Apps
 * Add a per-args cache?
 I.e., run toString on the fetch arguments to get a `Dict String (Dict PageNumber Chunk)`.
-* Add custom pages sizes & re-organization of data when it changes.

 ## LICENSE